instana/weasel/README.md

  - **XHR beacon:** Transmitted for occurring `XMLHttpRequest`s and `fetch`s
  - **Error beacon:** Transmitted when unhandled errors occur
  - **SPA beacon:** Transmitted when navigating within single-page applications (SPAs).

-## Weasel's approach to tracing
-Weasel is designed from the ground up to support tracing.
-Every beacon is assigned a random ID that can easily be used to stitch on load and SPA beacons, as well as backend traces together.
-The ID concept is aligned to Zipkin's ID generation strategy, i.e. each ID is 64 lower-hex encoded bits (`/^[0-9a-f]{1,16}$/i`).

 ## Usage
 Usage of Weasel is different than that of many other libraries.
 Technically, this is because of its lack of a plugin system and compilation modes.
 This was done with a drastic **users first** design in mind (this means **developers later**).
 Weasel is shipped to a huge number of users on a variety of websites.
 As a result, its size and impact on the monitored websites must be minimal.
 To achieve this, Weasel does not include a plugin system or any optional code paths.
 Weasel is compiled using Rollup enabled tree shaking followed by Google Closure Compiler advanced mode compilation.